newrelic/nr1-groundskeeper/README.md

-# NR1 Agent Groundskeeper
+# Agent Groundskeeper

 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/newrelic/nr1-groundskeeper?include_prereleases&sort=semver) [![Snyk](https://snyk.io/test/github/newrelic/nr1-groundskeeper/badge.svg)](https://snyk.io/test/github/newrelic/nr1-groundskeeper)

 ## Usage

-Agent Groundskeeper gives you a live view of what versions of New Relic APM agents are running across your entire software estate.
+Agent Groundskeeper allows you to see the latest agent versions, compared to the versions currently running based on your upgrade SLO.

-See which services are up to date (with various upgrade SLO time windows), which are out of date, and which have instances deployed w/ different versions.
-Quickly and easily zoom in on your estate by filtering on NR1 tags, and search by account, language, and app name.
+Quickly and easily zoom in on your environment by filtering on tags and searching by account, language and application.

+This application will help you keep up to date with the latest agent versions and benefit from new capabilities being released.

 ![Screenshot #1](screenshots/screenshot_01.png)